wenckerm1lder/Rgstry-roof/README.md

 `pip install cincan-registry`

-To be able to list information from locally available tools, "Docker" must be running on your machine.
+To be able to list information from locally available tools, "Docker Daemon" must be running on your machine.

 Tool is part of the [cincan-command](https://gitlab.com/CinCan/cincan-command).
 Command `cincanregistry` in future examples can be replaced with `cincan` when using in there.